 In the search box at the top, there is a small drop down arrow that will allow you to filter your search.

-2) Share Audio Feedback
+2. Share Audio Feeback

 In the mobile app there is the option to record a note.
 While reviewing student work or just needing to provide some advice or support to a student, use Google Keep to record the student an audio message.
 In addition to the audio recording, a transcript is automatically created.
 The student can read or listen to your note.
-Tip to color code the feedback notes.

 Share the Note